ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 🥇 Awards and Scholarships

 - *Apr.
+2025*.
+Spot Bonus at ByteDance AI-Lab-Research (Breakthrough in new fields, 2025-Q1).
+- *Apr.
 2024*.
 Award for **Outstanding Graduate Student** (rank 1/24).
 - *Oct.
 2023*. **1st** place of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at *ICCV 2023*.
 - *Sep.
 2023*. **National Scholarship** (rank 1/46).